 Sustainability Commission

-The Sustainability Commission functions as a citizen-led public advisory body with open meetings, with members appointed by the BOCS based on their relevant academic, professional, or non-profit experience in sustainability.
+The Sustainability Commission (pwcva.gov) functions as a citizen-led public advisory body with open meetings, with members appointed by the BOCS.
 The SC, consisting of eight members appointed by the BOCS, began meeting in May 2022, immediately after the last commissioner was appointed.